BMX Bandits (band): History

 A feature-length documentary called Serious Drugs – Duglas and the Music of BMX Bandits premiered at Glasgow Film Theatre as part of Glasgow Popfest 2011.
 Jim Burns, the producer/director, initially targeted film and music festivals before releasing a DVD/Blu-ray version of the film.

 Original group member Jim McCulloch re-joined the group and was Stewart's major writing partner on the next album release.
 BMX Bandits in Space was released on Elefant Records in 2012.
 The album also featured contributions from original BMX Bandit member Sean Dickson, Argentinian multi-instrumentalist Cineplexx and Japanese rock group Plectrum.
 Shortly after the album's release Rachel Allison departed the group.
 Chloe Philip, also a member of pop group TeenCanteen, joined in 2013 providing vocals, flute and keyboards.
 "BMX Bandits Forever" the group's tenth studio album was released by Elefant Records in May 2017.
 Stewart's main writing partner on this album was Stuart Kidd who rejoined the group in 2014.
 The album also contain a collaboration with Brian Jonestown Massacre leader Anton Newcombe.
-Duglas and multi instrumentalist Andrew Pattie have composed and recorded the soundtrack for the independent feature film Dreaded Light.
-The soundtrack will be released in 2022.
+Duglas and multi instrumentalist Andrew Pattie composed and recorded the soundtrack for the independent feature film Dreaded Light.
+The soundtrack was released on Tapete Records in 2023.

 The history of the BMX Bandits from 1986 to the early 1990s forms part of the 2017 documentary Teenage Superstars.

+In 2024 BMX Bandits released the studio album Dreamers on the Run.
+The album was written and produced by Duglas T Stewart and Andrew Pattie.
+The album featured string arrangements scored by Pattie.
+Uncut magazine described the album as “a bold and seductive exploration of symphonic pop”, while Classic Rock Magazine said “Against the odds, BMX Bandits have finally painted their masterpiece”.

+The band features in the book Postcards from Scotland detailing the 1980s and 1990s independent music scene in Scotland.